How to Optimize Higher Education Websites for Google AI Overviews and Generative Search Engines

 Admissions Content

 Prospective students often have questions about admission requirements, deadlines, applications, costs, and financial aid.
-The SGE AI Overview consistently cites higher education admissions content from pages such as undergraduate, transfer, and graduate admissions home pages, blogs, and academic program pages.
-Using clear headings and internal links on your pages can make it easier for this information to show up in SGE searches, providing users with a seamless experience.
+The Google AI Overview and other search engines cite higher education admissions content from pages such as undergraduate, transfer, and graduate admissions home pages, blogs, and academic program pages.
+Based on what we know about how AI algorithms scan and understand website content, using clear headings and internal links can optimize your key pages for generative engine searches.

 first-photo